 Barricelli Memorial Grant for Graduate Research

 Established in 1997 to honor Dr. Jean-Pierre Barricelli, the grant encourages highly motivated students to pursue comparative studies in literature and another discipline.
-Awardees receive $1500 in research support and the honor of delivering the Annual Barricelli Public Lecture in the Department of Comparative Literature and Foreign Languages.
+Awardees receive research support for one quarter and the honor of delivering the Annual Barricelli Public Lecture in the Department of Comparative Literature and Languages.

 Historically, the selection committee has favored applications from students engaged in comparative studies between literature and the arts.
 However, it also welcomes applications from students doing interdisciplinary work with literature and the law, science, and other disciplines.

 - Good academic standing in any UCR Ph.D. program